 4. Change the water – change the water every couple of days to keep things fresh.
 You’ll start seeing roots in just a few days (usually around 5 – 7 days).

-5. Remove your rooting mint cuttings – once the cuttings have established roots at least half an inch long, you can remove it from the water and plant it.
+5. Remove your rooting mint cutting – once the cutting has established roots at least half an inch long, you can remove it from the water and plant it.

 6. Plant your cuttings – it depends on what you are planning to do with your mint plant.
 If you just want it to establish in soil and then move it to the garden, you can use a small pot (3-4 inches).
 Maybe one of those Cow Pots that you can plant in the soil so transplanting to the garden is easier.

 I’ve decided to keep this peppermint that I am planting in a pot so I can move it indoors in the winter, so I am using a 6” pot.
 You can go as large as you want with the size of the pot.
-As long as your mint is happy, it will keep spreading.
+As long as your mint is happy, it will keep spreading according to the size of the container it’s in.

 So once you choose a pot, fill it with good potting soil.
 Most potting soils have fertilizer mixed in them so you should be good for the first six months or so, however, I still added a bit of my worm castings.